w3f/polkadot-deployer/README.md

 ## Local deployments (TL;DR method)

 In order to deploy a number of polkadot nodes locally, we recommend using [kubernetes-sigs/kind](https://github.com/kubernetes-sigs/kind).
+The required steps to successfully deploy polkadot validator locally are as follows:

 1. Download the latest polkadot deployer from git issuing the following command:
 	```git clone git@github.com:w3f/polkadot-deployer.git```